-Arizona, Colorado, Kansas, Oklahoma, Utah, Wyoming, Texas, and Nevada.
-A recommended grade and salary structure was provided by Kenning Consulting and LOPD is presently developing a plan for implementation.
-The plan includes appropriately placing employees within their pay ranges based on experience, education and other factors but the study does give LOPD a method for making those adjustments as budget allows.
+The compensation study conducted by Kenning Consultants included comparisons with the federal 10th Judicial Circuit Court of Appeals and the same eight states included in the executive branch study.
+Similar jobs were compared to those within public defender organizations of similar size in Arizona, Colorado, Kansas, Oklahoma, Utah, Wyoming, Texas, and Nevada.
+A recommended grade and salary structure was provided by Kenning Consulting and LOPD is implementing in FY2019.
+The plan includes appropriately placing employees within their pay ranges based on experience, education and other factors.
+The study gives LOPD a method for making those adjustments, as budget allows.

-FY2019 GOALS AND OBJECTIVES
+FY2020 GOALS AND OBJECTIVES

-- 1. GOAL/OBJECTIVE: Work with the Public Defender Commission, Legislature, and Governor to address inadequate compensation for contract counsel in order to ensure both constitutionally effective indigent defense and the sound oversight of the expenditure of public funds. - a.
+- 1. GOAL/OBJECTIVE: Collaboration among the Legislature, the Governor, and the Public Defender Commission to address inadequate compensation for contract counsel in order to ensure constitutionally effective indigent defense, compensation that will attract and retain committed contract counsel, while balancing sound oversight of the expenditure of public funds. - a.
 Action Step: In FY2014, the Public Defender Commission decided that an hourly rate of \$85 for LOPD contract counsel was the appropriate means for ensuring that indigent clients would receive a constitutionally adequate public defense.
-Compared to the existing low flat rate detailed above, an hourly rate contract is more likely to garner interest from skilled criminal defense attorneys in the private sector.
+Compared to the existing low base rate detailed above, an hourly rate contract is more likely to garner interest from skilled criminal defense attorneys in the private sector.
 With appropriate level of attorney representation and reduction of unnecessary delays, resolution of cases will be timely and efficient; with increased efficiency, unnecessary delays will be reduced; with more timely resolution of cases, court backlogs are eliminated and jail overcrowding is reduced and justice is served.
 By "frontloading" the appropriate representation of clients, time is saved, justice is more appropriately reached and money is saved.

-In FY2016, LOPD decided to offer double and triple the current flat rates in order to secure contract defenders for clients without counsel in specific counties.
-Due to the \$1.5 million dollar cut to LOPD's FY2017 budget, these increased payments were strictly limited.
-As a result, there was increased difficulty in finding lawyers willing to accept cases and an avoidable delay in providing counsel and case resolution in counties around the state.
+In FY2016, LOPD needed to offer double and triple the current base rates in order to secure contract defenders for clients without counsel in specific counties.
+Due to the \$1.5 million dollar cut to LOPD's FY2017 budget, these increased payments were severely limited.
+Consequently, there was increased difficulty in finding lawyers willing to accept cases and an avoidable delay in providing counsel and case resolution in several counties around the state.

 - b.
-Action Step: LOPD will seek advocacy assistance from the New Mexico Public Defender Commission and the criminal defense bar to gain support for statewide implementation of an hourly rate for contract counsel, starting with cases with life sentences in FY2019. - c.
-Action Step: In FY2018, LOPD will continue to review the past hourly rate pilot project conducted in Roosevelt, Lea, Luna, Lincoln, and Eddy counties to determine lessons learned.
-In addition, LOPD has earmarked \$400,000 in FY2018 to pilot an hourly rate program in serious cases.
-LOPD will limit the type of cases and cease the project when allocated money is expended.
-LOPD expects to use the data from these cases to assess funding needs to further expand the program.

-- d.
-Action Step: Based upon the FY2016 appropriation, LOPD has instituted a procedure to provide additional compensation beyond the inadequate flat fee to contract attorneys for representation in complex cases.
-This procedure is an interim measure to address the problem with available resources until an hourly rate system can be funded. - 2.
+Action Step: LOPD will engage the Public Defender Commission and the criminal defense bar to advocate for statewide implementation of an hourly rate for contract counsel, starting with cases with life sentences in FY2020. - c.
+Action Step: In FY2018, LOPD will continue to analyze the previous hourly rate pilot project to determine how best to proceed.
+In addition, LOPD has earmarked \$600,000 in FY2019 to support an existing hourly rate program in serious cases.
+LOPD will limit the type of cases and conclude the project when the allocated funds have been expended.
+LOPD will analyze the data from these cases to project future funding requirements to further expand the pilot program. - d.
+Action Step: Based upon the FY2016 appropriation, LOPD has instituted a procedure to provide additional compensation beyond the currently inadequate base fee to contract attorneys for representation in complex cases.
+This procedure is an interim measure to address this problem with currently available resources until an hourly rate system can be fully funded. - 2.
 GOAL/OBJECTIVE: Work with the Public Defender Commission, Legislature, and Governor to bring Public Defender staffing levels in accord with those of the District Attorneys and into compliance with the New Mexico Sentencing Commission's Workload Study recommendations.

-According to the New Mexico Sentencing Commission, LOPD needs an additional 116 attorneys and 68 staff to provide a constitutionally adequate defense to all indigent clients.
+According to the New Mexico Sentencing Commission, LOPD needs an additional 111 attorneys and 80 staff to provide a constitutionally adequate defense to all indigent clients.